Charles Seely (politician, born 1803): Descendants

-Additionally, his great-grandson David Peter Seely, 4th Baron Mottistone, who was baptised with Winston Churchill and the then Prince of Wales (subsequently Edward VIII) as his godparents, was the Deputy Lieutenant for Lincolnshire, Lord Lieutenant of the Isle of Wight and its last Governor.
+His great-grandson David Peter Seely, 4th Baron Mottistone was baptised with Winston Churchill and the then Prince of Wales (subsequently Edward VIII) as his godparents, was the Deputy Lieutenant for Lincolnshire, Lord Lieutenant of the Isle of Wight and its last Governor.
 His youngest sister Jane Anne Seely married (1882) Henry George Gore-Browne who received the Victoria Cross during the Indian Mutiny in 1857.
 Henry was a great-great grandson of the 1st Earl of Altamont MP, whose heir is the Marquess of Sligo.

+His great grandson (son of John Edward Bernard Seely, 1st Baron Mottistone) was the architect John Seely, 2nd Baron Mottistone.